 If your family faces crisis and needs to make difficult decisions such as ending your marriage or protecting an elderly family member through guardianship due to incapacitation, you will need to seek a competent and experienced Family Law Attorney to represent you.
 Areas of Law associated with Family law can involve Divorce, Guardianship, Education, Elderly Care, Probate, Child Support, & Alimony.

-Divorce Attorneys to guide you through to a fresh start
+Divorce Attorneys to Guide you through to a Fresh Start

 If you are considering the end of your marital relationship, the Attorneys and Mediators of CPLS, P.A. recommend utilizing a Collaborative Divorce model in which parties discuss issues and make decisions that are in the best interest of their family.
 This approach to divorce focuses on keeping the parties out of court and amicably resolving their issues with the assistance of experienced attorneys trained in Collaborative Divorce.
-A collaborative divorce allows people to move forward with their lives as smoothly as possible and to proceed with a divorce is more efficient.
+A collaborative divorce allows people to move forward with their lives as smoothly as possible and to proceed with a divorce is more efficiently.
 Your family is better served by the results of a collaborative divorce.

 Our Attorneys are also experienced in traditional methods of divorce should the need arise.
 We can help families through the legal process involving: